-The following figure shows an elution study of various elements including U on TK221.
+The following figure shows an elution study of several elements including U on TK221.

-Elution study, various elements on TK221
+Elution study, various elements on TK221 Resin

-U is very well retained under all employed $HNO_3$ and HCl concentrations and may finally be eluted in 0.1M oxalate.
+U is very well retained under all employed ${\rm HNO_3}$ and HCl concentrations and may finally be eluted in 0.1M oxalate.
 Am is expected to be eluted before U in dilute HCl.

-With respect to the TK221 selectivity a stacked TEVA/TK221 method for the separation of U, Th, Pu, Am/Cm and Np seems very well possible.
+With respect to the TK221 Resin selectivity a stacked TEVA/TK221 method for the separation of U, Th, Pu, Am/Cm and Np is very well possible.

-In such a case Np(IV), Pu(IV) and Th(IV) would be retained, and separated, on TEVA while U and Am would pass through TEVA onto TK221 where both would be retained.
-It should then be possible to first elute Am with dilute HCl and finally U with dilute oxalic acid.
+In such a case Np(IV), Pu(IV) and Th(IV) will be retained, and separated, on TEVA Resin while U and Am will pass through TEVA Resin onto TK221 Resin where both will be retained.
+It is then be possible to first elute Am with dilute HCl and finally U with dilute oxalic acid.

 N. Vajda et al. developed such a method for the separation of Th, Pu, Am and U from water samples based on the TEVA/TK221 system.
-The development work was based on a typical Ca-

-Phosphate preconcentration step, and took into account the possible presence of Fe(III) originating from the oxidation state adjustment.
-Through a very thorough optimisation of the Am elution volumes a clean separation of Am and U on the TK221 could be achieved as shown below.
+The development work was based on a typical Ca-Phosphate preconcentration step, and took into account the possible presence of Fe(III) originating from the oxidation state adjustment.
+Through a very thorough optimisation of the Am elution volumes a clean separation of Am and U on the TK221 Resin could be achieved as shown below.

-Th, Pu, Am and U separation on 2 mL TK221 cartridge (data courtesy of N. Vajda et al.)
+Th, Pu, Am and U separation on 2 mL TK221 Resin cartridge (data courtesy of N. Vajda et al.)